section-engineering-education/engineering-education/articles/building-a-simple-cryptocurrency-blockchain/index.md

   - url: /engineering-education/building-a-simple-cryptocurrency-blockchain/hero.jpg
     alt: Bitcoin hero image
 ---
-A crypto-currency is a digital currency that is secured by a [cryptographic hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
-This makes it nearly impossible to forge transactions.
-Many cryptocurrencies are [decentralized](en.wikipedia.org/wiki/Decentralization) using the [blockchain](https://en.wikipedia.org/wiki/Blockchain) technology - a distributed ledger enforced by a disparate network of computers.
+A cryptocurrency is a digitally secured currency used in most current trade.The use of [cryptographic hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function) has played a mojor role is securing cryptocurrency.
+This ensures only genuine transactions are recorded and commited.
+Most cryptocurrencies apply [decentralized](en.wikipedia.org/wiki/Decentralization) principle using the [blockchain](https://en.wikipedia.org/wiki/Blockchain) technology.
 <!--more-->
-A blockchain is an open, distributed ledger that records transactions in code, and it enables a cryptocurrency user to have their own copy of transaction record.
-Each new transaction is logged into record as it happens, and every copy of the blockchain is updated simultaneously with the new information, keeping all records identical and accurate.
+A blockchain is an open, digital and duplicated ledger of transactions.
+Each new transaction history is recorded and stored in an encrypted way that is very difficult to change or modify.
+A copy of this recorded information is sent a cross the blockchain network.
 Thus, making it highly secure.

 `Thecoin` is one such implementation of a cryptocurrency that we are going to build in a while.